joshnair10/TypogBlog/_posts/2020-11-18-a-simple-yet-powerful-logo-in-sports.md

 The typeface that is used is also very uncomplicated, adopting the well-known helvetica, one of the most common sans-serif fonts along with Arial, Times New Roman and Verdana among others.
 These fonts are some of the most popular and used on the internet, with certain typefaces such as Verdana being specifically designed for use on computers.
 There is an argument as to whether serifs or sans-serifs are easier to reas, with the general conclusion being that serifs are easier to read on print and sans-serifs are better suited to computer screens.

-Helvetica is often described as a safe font, with there being nothing particularly striking or outstanding about it, however its boldness and
+Helvetica is often described as a safe font, with there being nothing particularly striking or outstanding about it, however its boldness and sharpness in the NBA logo, which is equally simple and not overthought in its design makes it a perfect fit, creating this memorable and timeless logo that millions all over the world associate with the elite basketball league.